End qualified immunity in Georgia

 • Ends Qualified Immunity for all public employees

-Yes.
-The proposed legislation ends qualified immunity for all public employees.
-The proposed legislation states, "(a) A state officer or employee who, under color of law, subjects or causes to be subjected any other person to the deprivation of any individual rights, privileges, or immunities secured by the Constitution or laws of this state or of the United States by, including, but not limited to, failing to intervene, shall be liable to the injured party for legal or equitable relief or any other appropriate relief."
+Yes, section 1-3 of the bill states, "(a)** A state officer or employee **who, under color of law, subjects or causes to be subjected any other person to the deprivation of any individual rights, privileges, or immunities secured by the Constitution or laws of this state or of the United States by, including, but not limited to, failing to intervene, **shall be liable to the injured party for legal or equitable relief or any other appropriate relief.**"

 • Ends Qualified Immunity for all state constitutional violations

-Yes.
-The proposed legislation states, "A state officer or employee who, under color of law, subjects or causes to be subjected any other person to the deprivation of any individual rights, privileges, or immunities secured by the Constitution or laws of this state or of the United States."
+Yes, section 1-3 of the bill states, "A state officer or employee who, under color of law, subjects or causes to be **subjected any other person to the deprivation of any individual rights, privileges, or immunities secured by the Constitution or laws of this state or of the United States**."

 • Ends monetary caps on all public liability amounts